 - 1. Navigate to Administration | Structure | Configuration. - 2.
 Click Select Who Can Create Structures. - 3.
 Select whether new structures can be created by Anyone with access to Structure or by Users in selected groups/roles. - 4.
 If permissions are based on groups/roles, use drop-down menu to choose either Group or Project, and then select the required group name or project/role combination.
 To search the list, simply select the field and begin typing.
 Click Add to include the selected group/role.
-Note: If project is set to "Any", this means that users should be in a specified role for any of structure-enabled projects (see page 369). - 5.
+Note: If project is set to "Any", this means that users should be in a specified role for any of structure-enabled projects (see page 384). - 5.
 You can remove permission option by clicking the trash can icon on the right of the option. - 6.
-Click Apply when done or Cancel to dismiss your changes. - The user also needs general access to Structure (see page 370) to be able to create new structures. - Users who have JIRA Administrators global permission are always allowed to create new structures. - Structure plugin maintains a cache of users permissions with regards to each structure.
-In most cases, the cache is recalculated automatically, but in some cases Structure plugin may miss a change in a user's groups or roles.
-The result could be that the changed permissions take effect several minutes later (but only with regards to Structure Permissions (see page 316)).
-A user can force the cache to be recalculated by doing hard refresh from the browser.
+Click Apply when done or Cancel to dismiss your changes. - The user also needs general access to Structure (see page 385) to be able to create new structures. - Users who have JIRA Administrators global permission are always allowed to create new structures. - Structure maintains a cache of users permissions with regards to each structure.
+In most cases, the cache is recalculated automatically, but in some cases Structure may miss a change in a user's groups or roles.
+This could mean that the changed permissions for the user do not take effect until several minutes later (but only with regards to Structure Permissions (see page 328)).

+A user can force the cache to be recalculated by doing a hard refresh from the browser.
 Typically, it's done by holding Ctrl or Shift or both and clicking the Refresh button.